Cumdach: Soiscél Molaisse

 The Soiscél Molaisse, also known as the Sheskill Molash, is the oldest surviving cumdach example largely in its original form, and was made in the early 11th century to hold the gospels of Molaise.
 It measures 14.75 cm high, 11.70 cm wide and 8.45 cm thick and was built in three phases.
-The wooden core with bronze casing is 8th century, to which silver plaques were fastened with nails and rivets in the 11th century, and it was re-worked again in the 14th or 15th century.
+The wooden core with a bronze casing dates back to the 8th century, to which silver plaques were fastened with nails and rivets in the 11th century.
+It was reworked again in the 14th or 15th century.

 Some of the figures and other elements date to the 14th century, and can be identified as they were soldered to the plates.
 The top face is mainly silvered bronze and silver-gilt and contains panels the four symbols of the Evangelists in the spaces between a cross.
 Some of the panels are lost; those that remain have gold filigree interlaced knotwork.
 The filigree on the arms of the cross are gilted and decorated with ribbon interlace.
 The ends of the arms were set with gems, now also lost except for one blue stone.
 Two of panels around the sides are lost.
 The two remaining contain interlace and Latin inscription around their borders.
 Its small size indicates that the original object, like the Book of Dimma, was designed to be held in a pocket.

 Stowe Missal

 The Stowe Missal is a sacramentary dating to about 750.
 Its cumdach consists of metalwork plaques attached with nails to an older oak container.
-The metalwork is elaborately decorated, with some animal and human figures, and one face and the sides probably date to between 1027 and 1033, on the basis of inscriptions recording its donation and making, while the other face is later, and can be dated to about 1375, again from its inscriptions.
+The metalwork is elaborately decorated, featuring some animal and human figures, and the faces and sides probably date to between 1027 and 1033, based on inscriptions that record its donation and manufacture.
+The other face is later and can be dated to approximately 1375, also from its inscriptions.

 The older "lower" face, which has become detached from the case, is in silver-gilt copper alloy, with a large cross inside a border that carries the inscription in Irish, which also runs along the arms of the cross.
 The centre of the cross was later replaced ("severely embellished" as the National Museum put it), probably at the same time as the later face, by a setting for a now missing large stone with four lobed sections, similar to the centre of the lower face.
 The inscription has missing sections because of this, but can mostly be reconstructed as asking for a prayer for the abbot of Lorrha, Mathgamain Ua Cathail (c.
 1037) and for Find Ua Dúngalaigh, king of Múscraige Tíre (c.
 1033).